 - Set a timer for two minutes.
-Do not use a kitchen timer; they usually have a high pitched tone that can shuttle you.
+Please do not use a kitchen timer; they usually have a high-pitched tone that can shuttle you.
 A more gentle sound from your phone, for example, is much better.

 - Activate the timer and close your eyes.

 - Focus on your breathing, take a deep breath, and slowly hold the air for a few seconds, without forcing it, and let it go.

 - Repeat during these two minutes until the time is up.